People. The hardest part of building a business.

 How do you decide who to hire?
 Both Beth and Tom have a mixture of good and bad qualities, so you need to determine which are most important to Crazy Cookies.

 The qualities that are most important to your business are your values.
-Values are a key component of, the first ingredient in the Manager Formula.
+Values are a key component of, the first ingredient in the engineering Manager Formula.

 Culture is the behaviors and skills that are valued on your team.
 It includes 5 parts: